bkil/freedom-fighters/en/article/humanitarian-service-policy.md

 * Online community management, moderation, grooming, delegation, bridging
 * ... submit your examples to be included here!

+### Discovery

+* Your page must include a widget for pointing back to the ring
+* Ideally use a customized link that contains your URL or username
+* This allows for a user to browse through all members of the ring one by one by following the widget on each member page
+* The accessibility of your page and the presence of the links will be verified daily to maintain continuity

 ### Locality

-* If the topic of the ring requires physical presence for action, its position must reside within the country of the ring manager.
+* If the topic of the page requires physical presence for action, its position must reside within the country of the ring manager.
 The language used may include English in this case.
 * Otherwise require that the local language must be used on each member website and for the ring description.

+### Content

+You should provide a way for your community to meet in person by organizing regular open events if the topic is of physical nature.

+You should otherwise offer one of the following for your remote visitors to enjoy:

+* Regular interesting updates using a blog or an active social networking account
+* A vivid online community through a forum or frequented chat spaces
+* A valuable knowledge base in the form of articles, books, software or multimedia

 ### Replication